meeki007/FoundryVTT-Server-HowTo/README.md

 ```
 <br>

-You should now be able to login to foundryvtt server and upgrade to 0.50
+You should now be able to login to foundryvtt server and upgrade to 0.5 0or 0.51
 <br>
-remember to apply the pinned fixes listed in the 0.50 discord channel and also install the D&D5e version which is designed for 0.5.0
+0.50 - remember to apply the pinned fixes listed in the 0.50 discord channel

+0.50 and 0.51 also remember to install the D&D5e version which is designed for 0.5.0 and 0.51

-Remember to restart foundryvtt after applying pinned fixes
+Remember to restart foundryvtt after applying update
 In terminal:
 ```
 $ pm2 restart main